 3. Reaching a bigger audience

-If your lucky people within your local area will come to your business when it wants work or a service provided, but your overall reach is very small.
+If your lucky people within your local area will come to your business when they want your services, but your overall reach is very small.
 Your business is limited to the town in which it resides.

 A website however can be global, or it can still be local but reach a bit further.
 A good example of this is our own business.
-At weeare we offer web design in Merthyr Tydfil, our physical location is in Merthyr.
-Our website however allows us to work in Cardiff, Pontypridd, Newport, Barry, Wrexham and many other places.
+At weeare we offer web design and marketing in Merthyr Tydfil, our physical location is in Merthyr.
+Our website however allows us to work in Cardiff, Pontypridd, Newport, Barry, Wrexham, and many other places.

 If we didn’t have a website then our clients would all be local.
-Our website has allowed us to work with clients from Bristol, Australia and even New York City.
+Our website has allowed us to work with clients from around the UK, Australia, Canada, and the USA.

-Print, TV and radio are expensive.
+Print, TV, and radio are expensive.
 We know we have priced them for our own business.
 Online marketing however is inexpensive.
 It’s also much more targeted.
-Facebook advertising for example can start off from a few pound per day and generate good quality leads.
+Facebook advertising for example can start off from a few pounds per day and generate good quality leads.